V4LKdev/Veggle-Gamejam/README.md

 [Play Veggle on itch.io](https://v4lk.itch.io/veggle)

 Veggle is a Peggle-style physics game where you cook dishes by shooting veggie balls into a pegboard.
-It was created in one week for the Ryan Laley Games Jam 2025, with the full commit history preserved in version control (though not hosted on GitHub).
+It was created in one week for the Ryan Laley Games Game Jam 2025.

 It was also used as a playground to practice clean, scalable Unreal Engine architecture under time pressure.

 ---